 The General Concept

 OptBlue functions a lot like Amex pricing of the past in the way that there are base rates and fees that generate revenue for American Express.
 The big difference is that the base rates and fees of OptBlue are less than with previous Amex pricing.

 American Express cut its rates to allow processors to add a markup while still keeping the final rate low enough to reduce acceptance cost for businesses.

 By allowing processors to add a markup, Amex hoped that processors would have more incentive to encourage businesses to take its cards.
 The idea was that lower pricing would please businesses and make it an easier sell for processors, as those processors would be able to make some money by adding their own fee.

 Amex was positioning itself for the long game.
 It was cutting its rates in the short-term in exchange for increased processing volume.
-Essentially, it was restructuring its pricing for a smaller piece of a larger pie, opposed to a larger piece of a smaller pie.
+Essentially, it restructured its pricing for a smaller piece of a larger pie, as opposed to a larger piece of a smaller pie.